ramonaciobanu1/CHALLENGE-1/README.md

 * How did the idea for the company (or project) come about?
 The idea was designed as a "side hustle" which then lead to the creation of the first fully autonomous AI Software engineer.

 * How is the company funded?
 How much funding have they received?
-The company raines $21 million Series-A lead by Founders Fund which is a well known fun in Silicone Valley.
+The company raised $21 million Series-A lead by Founders Fund which is a well known fun in Silicone Valley.

 ## Business Activities